Category: Pollutants

 • What is Ozone?

-Ozone is an odorless, colorless gas made up of three oxygen molecules (O3) and is a natural part of the environment.
+Ozone is an odorless, colorless gas made up of three oxygen atoms (O3) and is a natural part of the environment.
 It occurs both in the Earth’s upper atmosphere, or stratosphere, and at ground level in the lower atmosphere, or troposphere.
 Approximately 90 percent of atmospheric ozone is located in the stratosphere, which begins about…

 • Frequently Asked Questions about Ozone and Your Health